willkg/blog/posts/mozilla/socorro_tecken_code_info_retro.rst

 Here, the debug file is the empty string and the debug id is null represented by 33 0s.
-Because the Tecken download API requires the debug file and debug id, the stackwalker doesn't have the information it needs to request the symbols file.
-So it doesn't.
-So it marks the file as missing.
+Because the Tecken download API requires the debug file and debug id, the stackwalker doesn't have the information it needs to request the symbols file so it marks the file as missing.

 **Why does the minidump lack the debug file and debug id information?**

-Gabriele says this:
+Gabriele suggests:

     We don't know for sure, but most of the crashes which were missing those bits of information were OOMs.
 I suspect that windbg.dll failed to